 There are some business owners that reach out to PROs with information about their businesses, and they set up agreements before the business opens their doors to customers.
 But there are some businesses that never reach out to a PRO.
 When that happens, PROs can send out scouts to detail how a business is using music.

 That happened to a Washington business, according to the Peninsula Daily News.
-On one night in 2017, a private investigator sat inside a bar and wrote down the names of the songs heard.
+One night in 2017, a private investigator sat inside a bar and wrote down the names of the songs heard.
 The business owner didn't know the investigator was there.
 She only found out about the visit when the lawsuit arrived.
 Soon after, the PRO filed a lawsuit for $3,000 to $120,000 for those four songs alone.

 A lawsuit like this can seem like an overreaction, but it is important to know that PROs are protected by copyright law.
 As a lawyer writing for Law 360 points out, the copyright holder is not required to send a cease-and-desist letter and give the company time to change course.
 The very first time a PRO might reach out to a company could be through a lawsuit, and that is legal.